Expenses and benefits: congestion and clean air zone charges

 Business travel

-Travelling on business means that the employee either travels as part of their job (eg for meetings) or needs to go to a temporary workplace.
-Everything else is counted as private travel.
+Travelling on business means that the employee either travels as part of their job (for example, for meetings) or needs to go to a temporary workplace.

 2. What's exempt

-You don’t have to report or pay anything to HM Revenue and Customs (HMRC) if the employee is driving in a company vehicle.
+You do not have to report or pay anything to HM Revenue and Customs (HMRC) if the employee is driving in a company vehicle.

 Salary sacrifice arrangements